Mosquitoes

 Other precautions that can be taken to avoid mosquito bites are:

-• Avoiding outdoor exposure from dusk and at night in all areas of high mosquito activity;
+• Avoiding outdoor exposure, particularly at dawn and early evening, in all areas of high mosquito activity;

 • Ensuring insect screens are installed and completely mosquito-proof: use mosquito nets and mosquito-proof tents.